SplashFix/rechat-global/Terms of Service.md

 <br>
 # 2. Eligibility

-To use reChat Global, you must:
+To use reChat Global, you must:<br>
-	•	Be at least 13 years old or meet the minimum age required by Discord’s Terms of Service.
+	•	Be at least 13 years old or meet the minimum age required by Discord’s Terms of Service.<br>
-	•	Have permission from the server owner if you are adding the bot to a server.
+	•	Have permission from the server owner if you are adding the bot to a server.<br>
 <br>
 <br>
 <br>
 <br>
 # 3. Acceptable Use

-When using reChat Global, you agree NOT to:
+When using reChat Global, you agree NOT to:<br>
-	•	Use the bot for illegal, harmful, or abusive activities.
+	•	Use the bot for illegal, harmful, or abusive activities.<br>
-	•	Exploit vulnerabilities, spam, or attempt to disrupt its functionality.
+	•	Exploit vulnerabilities, spam, or attempt to disrupt its functionality.<br>
-	•	Misuse stored invite links or avatar caching in a way that violates Discord’s guidelines.
+	•	Misuse stored invite links or avatar caching in a way that violates Discord’s guidelines.<br>
-	•	Attempt to reverse-engineer, modify, or resell the bot.
+	•	Attempt to reverse-engineer, modify, or resell the bot.<br>

 We reserve the right to restrict access to the bot if any abuse is detected.
 <br>